cazbyu/authenticinvestmentsystem1/README.md

 # Authentic Investment System

-An Expo-based mobile application for managing authentic investments in your life through tasks, goals, reflections, and wellness tracking.
+An Expo-based mobile application for managing authentic intelligence in your life through tasks, goals, reflections, and wellness tracking.
 Built with React Native, Expo Router, and Supabase.

 ---